Unity-Technologies/terraform-google-http-ingress-internal/docs/Created.md

 hostnames will be rejected with a 403 status (unless you change `bad-host-code`).
 Setting `bad-host-code = 0` means all requests will be routed to your Backend regardless of the hostname used in the request.
+Or you can set `bad-host-backend` to instead have requests for unlisted hosts routed to a different backend.

 If you set `lb-scheme` to "EXTERNAL", then requests for unlisted hostnames can either be routed to your main Backend (the default), be routed to a